-CGC CIC is fully committed to continuing to promote equality and diversity across our sports and achieving the West Oxfordshire District Council Inclusive Award.
+CGC CIC is fully committed to continuing to promote equality and diversity across our sports.

 CGC CIC will ensure resources are made available for the implementation of the Equality Policy and is committed to ensure that the Equality Policy is widely available and effectively communicated to all staff, members and volunteers via the website and other forms of media.